 - Time Management

 Getting a good grade on a project or exam is one thing, but there’s much more to success than numbers alone.
-That’s why our study skills tutors in the Lafayette region focus on the larger picture.
-We've designed our program to ensure your son or daughter is fully prepared for the growing workloads and expectations ahead.
+This is the reason our study skills tutors in the Lafayette region consider the bigger picture.
+We have specially designed our program to make certain your son or daughter is well prepared for the mounting course loads and expectations to come.
 This involves teaching effective study strategies and goal-setting techniques that can be put to work time and again.

 Our study skills program will teach your child effective studying strategies including:

 - Efficient and effective time and workload management.

 - Strategic and academic planning for successfully setting and achieving short-term and long-term goals and projects.

 - Organizational abilities for organizing schoolwork, setting up a personal study area, setting personal expectations and making the most of an academic planner.

 - How to identify teacher expectations and priorities.